actions/runner/docs/preview/yamlgettingstarted-phase.md

 ### Job timeout (applies to: queue, deployment, server)

 The `timeoutInMinutes` allows a limit to be set for the job execution time.
 When not specified, the default is 60 minutes.

+The `cancelTimeoutInMinutes` allows a limit to be set for the job cancel time.
+When not specified, the default is 5 minutes.

 #### Matrix (applies to: queue, server)